gunces/PostgreSQL_Performance_Monitoring_Grafana/README.md

 This dashboard helps you to monitor your **PostgreSQL** databases based on database and OS activity.

 >*Before beginning, this dashboards has Database and OS side monitoring panels.
-For the OS panels, I benefit from exists Grafana Dashboards examples from https://grafana.com/grafana/dashboards but I did not noted and I can not give any credit rigth now.*
+For the OS panels, I benefit from exists Grafana Dashboards examples from https://grafana.com/grafana/dashboards but I did not noted, so I can not give any credit rigth now.*

 >**Grafana, Telegraf and InfluxDB tools are used for this project and All databases OS is CentOS 7.**